Walt Disney World Florida, USA Travel Guide

 Epcot World Showcase designed for celebration of global cultures.
 Authentic architecture, food, and Cast Members from those countries.

 Treat Cast Members with respect and kindness.
-Be mindful of other guests, especially regarding personal space and noise levels.
+Be mindful of other guests, in particular on the subject of personal space and noise levels.

 Photography is permitted and encouraged in all public areas of the parks.